 High above the Israel River on the slopes of the White Mountains, the small resort town of Jefferson (pop.
-1,107) is a good base for exploring the surrounding peaks and is home to two big tourist draws, both ideal for the truly masochistic parent.
-About a mile west of Jefferson is Santa’s Village (28 Presidential Hwy, 603/586-4445, daily in summer, weekends in the fall, $29), with candy canes looming threateningly at the entrance, a Ferris wheel, a roller coaster, the Yule log flume, and, of course, Santa himself.
-Just east of town is Six Gun City and Fort Splash (603/586-4592, daily in summer, $23.95), an ersatz Wild West town featuring cowboy skits (“Come on out, you varmints!”), frontier shows, a carriage museum, a roller coaster, and a water park.
+933) is a good base for exploring the surrounding peaks and is home to two big tourist draws, both ideal for the truly masochistic parent.
+About a mile west of Jefferson is Santa’s Village (603/586-4445, daily summer, Sat.-Sun. fall, $32), with candy canes looming threateningly at the entrance, a Ferris wheel, a roller coaster, the Yule log flume, a “HoHoH2O” water park, and, of course, Santa himself.

 East of Jefferson the road ascends, the valley narrows, and the scenery becomes more spectacular with every mile, as the Presidential Range looms larger and larger to the south.